HalHacksYou/ecommerce-ai-agent/README.md

 ﻿# ecommerce-ai-agent
-Designed for Anarx.ai - This is an AI Agent that works off three datasets and can answer questions pertaining to them.
+Designed for Anarix.ai - This is an AI Agent that works off three e-commerce sales datasets and can answer any questions pertaining to them.